Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

-Each section contains additional information that reflects the data in each paragraph of your AAM publisher’s statement.
-Let’s start by taking a more in-depth look at these three subsections.
+Each section contains information about the data in each paragraph of your AAM publisher’s statement.
+Let’s take a look at the sections of the tool.

 Publication Information

-This section requires you to declare print and digital circulation, as well as qualified paid, nonpaid (where applicable) and frequency.
-Here, you can update publisher and contact information, the field served and the definition of qualified recipient.
+This section asks you to declare whether you are reporting print and digital circulation, as well as qualified paid, nonpaid (where applicable) and frequency.
+You can also update publisher and contact information, field served and the definition of qualified recipient.
 When completed, click the Save or Save and Continue button at the bottom of the page.

 Quick Tips:

-- Your selections for circulation type and categories will determine the categories made available throughout the filing tool.
-If you do not see the correct category displayed within the filing tool, double check your selection in the Publication Information section.
+• Your selections for circulation type and categories will determine the categories available throughout the filing tool.
+If you do not see the correct category displayed within the filing tool, double check your selections in the Publication Information section.

-- When entering text, do not include any apostrophes (').
+• When entering text, do not include apostrophes (').
 These will be added by AAM during statement review.

 Issue by Issue

-The Issue by Issue section in the filing tool collects data for each applicable distribution category, and automatically populates six-month averages for each.
-The output for the Issue by Issue paragraph will continue to report in the qualified paid and qualified nonpaid summary format only.
+The Issue-by-Issue section collects data for each reported distribution category and automatically populates six-month averages for each.
+The output for the Issue by Issue paragraph will be in the qualified paid and qualified nonpaid summary format only.

-- Review the assigned calendar dates for each issue.
-The assigned calendar date column will be prepopulated if the issue name contains a month or date.
+1. Review the assigned calendar dates for each issue.
+This field will be prepopulated if the issue name contains a month or date.
 These dates are used for ordering the issues chronologically.
-If a publication does not have a physical date (i.e., winter issue), a calendar date needs to be assigned for that issue.
+If a publication does not have a date (i.e., winter issue), a calendar date needs to be assigned for that issue.

-- To add or delete a row, click on the plus or red X icons.
+2. To add or delete a row, click on the plus or red X icons. plus_x

-- If you are reporting a special issue, check the Special Issue box next to the appropriate issue.
-Special issue(s) will not be calculated in the six-month averages for Qualified Paid and Qualified Nonpaid sections.
+5. If you are reporting a special issue, check the Special Issue box next to the appropriate issue.
+Special issue(s) will not be calculated in the six-month averages for qualified paid and qualified nonpaid sections.
 Note: Six-month averages appear at the bottom of the grid.

-- Instead of entering data directly into the filing tool, you may upload the issue by issue data section as a CSV file.
-To download an example file, click on the Download Excel Example link.
-Click on the CSV Specifications link for instructions on setting up your CSV file.
+8. Instead of entering data directly into the filing tool, you may upload the issue-by-issue data section as a CSV file.
+To download an example file, click on the Download Excel Example Click the CSV Specifications link for instructions on setting up your CSV file.

 Quick Tips: